luyiyun/NormAE/README.md

 #### Number of QCs

-NormAE dose need QCs.
+NormAE dosen't need QCs.
 It removes batch effects throught batch labels and injection orders.
 But having dozens of QCs will help users to evaluate the model and optimize the hyperparameters.
 Our recommendation is more than 10 QCs.

 #### Imput format